the-illarionov/the-superawesome-frontend-boilerplate/frontend/src/composables/README.md

     Always work only with primitive values, composable shouldn't know about the form of the object.

+    First of all, it makes your code much more readable.
+And more importantly it makes writing unit tests so much easier.

     Bad:
     ```javascript
     function useSomething({ bigObject }) {